-This is the first year that the District will be submitting the Comprehensive Annual Financial Report to the Governmental Financial Officers Association.
-By submitting the CAFR we will be checking off one of our goals in our strategic plan.
+This is the second year that the District will be submitting the Annual Comprehensive Financial Report to the Governmental Financial Officers Association.

 The preparation of this report would not have been possible without the dedicated service of the District staff.
 We would like to express our gratitude to all employees of the District who assisted and contributed to the preparation of this report.
 We would like to express our appreciation to the Board of Trustees for their continued support in maintaining the highest standard of professionalism in the management of the District's finances.